SoftFever/OrcaSlicer/doc/print_settings/Pellet-modded-printer.md

 - Greater precision: Using the direct extruded volume in the G-code makes calibration easier and more accurate.
 - Dynamic Compatibility: With firmware like Klipper, you can update parameters in real time without having to rewrite the G-code.

+> [!IMPORTANT]
->**ATTENTION:** This feature is currently only supported by printers with Klipper firmware.
+> This feature is currently only supported by printers with Klipper firmware.
 Make sure to check compatibility before proceeding with the configuration.

 ## Mixing Stepper Rotation Volume
 The mixing stepper rotation volume indicates the volume of material (in mm³) actively fed into the extruder via a dedicated motor.